- Driver alert: Drivers should be prepared for full directional closures of SR 99 through downtown Seattle:

 - This project is similar to other pavement repair projects we have done in King County near Kent and Seattle.

-- Sign up to receive email updates about work along SR 99 and other state highways in King County.
-Go here and search for Seattle Area News.
+- Sign up to receive email updates about this project and other Seattle area topics.

 This project is similar to concrete grinding and replacement work we have done on I-5 in Kent, Seattle near the Ship Canal Bridge, and I-405 near Bellevue.